surabhiwaingankar/GilmoreGirls_Augenblick/README.md

 - Real-time chat interface for customers to interact with the conversational assistant.
 - Sentiment analysis to gauge and respond to customer emotions effectively.
 - Frictionless user experience with accurate and timely information.
-- Dashboard for human customer care agents to manage cases and view chat transcripts.
+- Dashboard for human cases vs agent cases
 - Retrieval augmented generation (RAG) capabilities for querying knowledge base of products and services.

 ## Technologies Used